breatheco-de/excuse-generator-javascript-cli/.learn/exercises/06-concatenate-strings/README.md

 With an array for each part of the excuse structure, we can generate many different combinations between them to get more excuses.

-Getting back to our problem, we already know how to get random value from an array, but in this case, we need to get a random value from three different arrays, and in order to generate a excuse from these values, we have to put them together in one string, that's exactly when string concatenation comes to action!
+Getting back to our problem, we already know how to get a random value from an array, but in this case, we need to get a random value from three different arrays, and in order to generate an excuse from these values, we have to put them together in one string, that's exactly when string concatenation comes to the action!

 ## 📝 Instructions: